Ezequiel Tovar Player Props: Rockies vs. Brewers

-On Monday, Ezequiel Tovar (.211 slugging percentage in past 10 games, with zero home runs) and the Colorado Rockies play the Milwaukee Brewers, whose starting pitcher will be Freddy Peralta.
-First pitch is at 8:10 PM ET.
+The Colorado Rockies, including Ezequiel Tovar (.189 batting average in his past 10 games), take on starter Wade Miley and the Milwaukee Brewers at American Family Field, Tuesday at 8:10 PM ET.

-In his last game he had a hitless showing (0-for-3 with an RBI) against the Cardinals.
+In his last game, he hit a home run while going 1-for-3 against the Brewers.

 Ezequiel Tovar Game Info & Props vs. the Brewers